-‘Love & Hip Hop’ Star Erica Mena Shares Message After Ex-BF Shot and Killed
+‘Love & Hip Hop’ Star Erica Mena Shares Message After Ex-BF Shot And Killed

 “[Erica]’s been rocked by the news of his murder, it’s just so sad and shocking.
 Erica’s heartbroken for his family.
 She knows how close he was to his mom and his whole family, how they depended on him and how devastated they’re going to be,” a source close to Mena said, according to Hollywood Life.

-Dixon was also close to Kevin Durant, the Golden State Warrior star.
+Dixon was also close to Kevin Durant, the Golden State Warriors star.
 Dixon and Durant considered themselves to be like brothers.
 Dixon had also played basketball in college when he attended Western Kentucky University.
-Besides being close with Durant, Dixon was also a good friend of Russell Westbrook from the Oklahoma City Thunder.
+Besides being close with Durant, Dixon was also a good friend of Russell Westbrook of the Oklahoma City Thunder.